mkallipo/affiliation-matching/README.md

 2. The notebook will process the input JSON files and generate a JSON file with the matchings between DOIs and organization IDs from the OpenAIRE database.

-3. You can access the generated matchings JSON file and use it for further analysis or any other required tasks.

 ## Contact